devopspp/pyliveupdate/README.md

 You can also define your own customized modifications.

 # Customized modification
-There are in general two kinds of modification: instrument and redefine:
+There are in general two kinds of modification: instrument and redefine.
+You can define them as following and apply with `patch('patch.py')`.

 ## Instrument code into existing functions
 ```